kworkflow/kworkflow/documentation/man/features/init.rst

   Set the variable `default_deploy_target` from **kworkflow.config** to *<target>*, which can be any of vm, local or remote.

+\--interactive:
+  Initiates interactive setup mode.
+In this mode, kw will suggest a series of configurations, explaining their purpose and recommending default options.
+  User confirmation and input is required to configure every feature.
+  Recommended for first time users.

 EXAMPLES
 ========
 For these examples, we suppose that the kernel directory is your current